lesterw1/Posh-Spotify/README.md

 For more details on Spotify authentication workflows see the following: https://developer.spotify.com/web-api/authorization-guide/

 Currently this module supports the following authentication workflows.
 If a workflow is not present here it can still be acomplished with **Invoke-SpotifyRequest**.
+Note that the **Initialize-SpotifySession** uses the *Authorization Code* workflow and automatically adds the acquired user session to the environment configuration's `UserSessions` array if not already.

 ##### Authroziation Code Flow